-Number of patients receiving medical assistance or services: With sickle cell disease With cystic fibrosis With hemophilia 497 157 51 Number of patients receiving dental assistance 259 Number of patients served in Blake Clinic and satellite clinics 1,838 Number of applications received: New 667 Renewal 2,388
+Number of patients receiving medical assistance or services: With sickle cell disease With cystic fibrosis With hemophilia 484 142 42 Number of patients receiving dental assistance 219 Number of patients served in Blake Clinic and satellite clinics 1,407 Number of applications received: New Renewal 616 2,188

-Percentage of children enrolled in CMP who have an identified medical home 88% Percentage of children enrolled in CMP who have an identified dental home 53% Patient/family satisfaction rate (Blake Clinic patients) 92%
+Percentage of children enrolled in CMP who have an identified medical home 94% Percentage of children enrolled in CMP who have an identified dental home 57% Patient/family satisfaction rate (Blake Clinic patients) 92%

-- Increase the children who have an identified medical home for ongoing, comprehensive care to 90% of those enrolled in the program. - Increase the children who have an identified dental home to 54% of those enrolled in the program. - Achieve a patient/family satisfaction rate of 94% (Blake Clinic patients).
+- Assure that 94% of the children enrolled in the program have an identified medical home for ongoing, comprehensive care. - Assure that 58% of the children enrolled in the program have an identified dental home. - Achieve a patient/family satisfaction rate of 94% (Blake Clinic patients).

-- Increase the children who have an identified medical home for ongoing, comprehensive care to 91% of those enrolled in the program. - Increase the children who have an identified dental home to 55% of those enrolled in the program. - Achieve a patient/family satisfaction rate of 95% (Blake Clinic patients).
+- Assure that 95% of the children enrolled in the program have an identified medical home for ongoing, comprehensive care. - Assure that 59% of the children enrolled in the program have an identified dental home. - Achieve a patient/family satisfaction rate of 95% (Blake Clinic patients).

-- Increase the children who have an identified medical home for ongoing, comprehensive care to 92% of those enrolled in the program. - Increase the children who have an identified dental home to 56% of those enrolled in the program. - Achieve a patient/family satisfaction rate of 96% (Blake Clinic patients).
+- Assure that 96% of the children enrolled in the program have an identified medical home for ongoing, comprehensive care. - Assure that 60% of the children enrolled in the program have an identified dental home. - Achieve a patient/family satisfaction rate of 96% (Blake Clinic patients).

-- Increase the children who have an identified medical home for ongoing, comprehensive care to 93% of those enrolled in the program. - Increase the children who have an identified dental home to 57% of those enrolled in the program. - Achieve a patient/family satisfaction rate of 97% (Blake Clinic patients).
+- Assure that 96% of the children enrolled in the program have an identified medical home for ongoing, comprehensive care. - Assure that 60% of the children enrolled in the program have an identified dental home. - Achieve a patient/family satisfaction rate of 97% (Blake Clinic patients).

-- Increase the children who have an identified medical home for ongoing, comprehensive care to 94% of those enrolled in the program. - Increase the children who have an identified dental home to 58% of those enrolled in the program. - Achieve a patient/family satisfaction rate of 98% (Blake Clinic patients).
+- Assure that 96% of the children enrolled in the program have an identified medical home for ongoing, comprehensive care. - Assure that 60% of the children enrolled in the program have an identified dental home. - Achieve a patient/family satisfaction rate of 98% (Blake Clinic patients).